-Brandon Nicol has been the head coach of the men’s basketball program for the past five seasons.
-In his time at Trinity he has had to adjust to a highly competitive realigned conference schedule and is developing the program he believes will be successful.
+Brandon Nicol has been the head coach of the men’s basketball program for the past six seasons.
+In the 2016-17 season he posted the most number of wins in his time at Trinity.
+The team finished 12-17 overall and 7-14 in the highly competitive conference schedule.
 As an integral part of his program, his team earned the conference Champions of Character Award in the 2013-14 season.

 Prior to coming to Trinity he served as an assistant coach at Colorado Christian University for five seasons.
 At CCU he helped the Cougars to a Rocky Mountain Athletic Conference Tournament Final Four in three seasons and to the NCAA DII National Tournament in 2007-08.
 The team also advanced to the NCCAA National Tournament in the 2008-09 season.

 As a collegiate athlete Nicol played for Iowa State University from 1999-2002.
 At Iowa State he was a part of two Big 12 Championships and an Elite Eight appearance.
 He earned the Team Hustle Award in his freshman year, the Brian Pearson Inspiration Award in 2001-02, and scholar-athlete honors for three seasons.
 He played his final collegiate season (2002-03) at Dakota State University and went on to compete with the Kansas City Knights (ABA) in 2004-05 and the Des Moines Heat (IBL) in 2005.
 He also participated in a fall and overseas tour with Athletes in Action in 2005.

 Nicol graduated from Iowa State University in 2004 with a bachelor’s degree in exercise and sports science.
 He earned a master’s degree in curriculum and instruction from Colorado Christian University.